kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-running-pod.md

 When creating a debugging session on a node, keep in mind that:

-* `kubectl debug` will automatically generate the name of the new Pod based on the name of the Node.
+* `kubectl debug` automatically generates the name of the new Pod based on the name of the Node.
-* The container will run in the host IPC, Network, and PID namespaces.
+* The container runs in the host IPC, Network, and PID namespaces.
 * The root filesystem of the Node will be mounted at `/host`.

 Don't forget to clean up the debugging Pod when you're finished with it: